Next-Generation EMR: What Comes After Legacy

 Next-generation EMRs tend to emerge first in markets where legacy EMRs are most dissatisfying and documentation burden is highest.
 Home health and post-acute care check both boxes: clinicians spend 30-45 minutes per visit on manual OASIS documentation, and legacy home health EMRs have consistently low satisfaction ratings.

-Lime Health AI is building a next-generation EMR specifically for home health, hospice, and SNF.
+Lime Health AI is building a next-generation EMR specifically for home health and hospice.
 Starting from the Lime Scribe ambient platform and expanding outward, Lime is the first AI-native EMR purpose-built for post-acute care.
 Learn more: Lime EMR.

 Want to see a next-generation EMR in action?
 Book a call.